Review of generalised scheme of tariff preferences (GSP)

 Opportunities/gains

-Under the Commission’s proposal, the existing GSP system, which is generally considered to be beneficial to developing countries and sustainable development goals, will remain largely intact, with only some minor changes to existing rules.
-EBA countries do not face any changes to market access.
-However, proposals under the Council’s negotiating position may undermine GSP beneficiary partners’ confidence in long-term preferential market access.
+Under the European Commission’s proposal, the existing GSP system, which is generally considered to be beneficial to developing countries and the Sustainable Development Goals, will remain largely intact, with minor changes to existing rules.
+With the exception of the specific safeguard mechanism introduced for rice imports, EBA countries do not face any changes to market access.

 Standard GSP countries competing in a sector dominated by one GSP beneficiary may see new openings to the EU market, as tariff preferences for that dominant country will be removed more rapidly than currently (at a 10% lower percentage share of the market).
 This will not apply to GSP+ or EBA countries.

 The proposal creates new opportunities for GSP beneficiaries to negotiate additional flexibility on rules of origin by requesting extended or regional cumulation.
-But there is a risk that the evidence needed to secure regional/ extended cumulation will be complicated to meet.
+But there is a risk that the evidence needed to secure such cumulations will be complicated to meet.

 Potential concerns

-- The increased number of relevant conventions could leave many beneficiary countries exposed.
+The increased number of relevant human rights and labour rights conventions could leave some beneficiary countries exposed.
 For example, many GSP beneficiaries have not yet ratified Convention on Labour Inspection No. 81.

-- The addition of commitments regarding readmission of nationals may be a challenge for certain GSP beneficiaries due to weak administrative capacities.
-Given the political sensitivities around migration, and its untypical inclusion in preferential trade arrangements, there may be concerns about this issue disrupting the future operation of the GSP scheme.
-(The European Parliament proposes to remove this obligation.)
+The addition of commitments regarding readmission of nationals may be a challenge for certain GSP beneficiaries that have weak administrative capacities.
+Given the political sensitivities around migration, and its untypical inclusion in preferential trade arrangements, there may be concerns about this issue disrupting the future operation of the GSP.

 Recommended Actions